margo/specification/system-design/margo-overview/software-composition.md

 ⁉️ _QUESTION_: what is an application catalog? are there workload artifact catalogs? what's that?

-Following diagram shows the mentioned registries and resources (container images not being shown for simplicity):
+The following diagram shows the mentioned registries and resources (container images are not shown for simplicity):

 ```mermaid
 C4Component